Morris Iemma: Resignation and post-political career

+In 2015, Iemma sought preselection to contest Barton at the 2016 Australian federal election.
+Barton was ultimately contested and won by Iemma's former caucus colleague Linda Burney.

+In 2016, a reform panel was set up following allegations by the ABC's Four Corners program of wrongdoing in the industry and premier Mike Baird's reversal of his choice to ban the industry.
+In 2017, Iemma was appointed chair of the reconstituted Greyhound Racing NSW board.

+In 2019, Iemma began a lobbying business called Iemma Patterson Premier Advisory.

+In July 2023, Iemma was appointed as the chair of Venues NSW.
+However, he resigned from the role in August due to health issues and was replaced by David Gallop.

 Honours

 The Morris Iemma Indoor Sports Centre, named in honour of Iemma and operated by the City of Canterbury-Bankstown in partnership with the YMCA NSW, is a modern sports facility that caters for a variety of indoor sports, including netball, basketball, soccer and volleyball as well as incorporating a gym, change rooms, cafeteria and childcare services.
 The facility was opened in March 2011.